excid3/jumpstart/README.md

 rails new myapp -d postgresql -m template.rb
 ```

+❓Having trouble?
+Try adding `DISABLE_SPRING=1` before `rails new`.
+Spring will get confused if you create an app with the same name twice.

+#### Running your app

 To run your app, use `foreman start`.

-This will run `Procfile.dev` via `foreman start -f Procfile.dev` as configured by the `.foreman` file and will launch the development processes `rails server`, `sidekiq`, and `webpack-dev-server` processes.
+Foreman will run `Procfile.dev` via `foreman start -f Procfile.dev` as configured by the `.foreman` file and will launch the development processes `rails server`, `sidekiq`, and `webpack-dev-server` processes.

 You can also run them in separate terminals manually if you prefer.

-A separate `Procfile` is generated for deploying to production.
+A separate `Procfile` is generated for deploying to production on Heroku.

 #### Authenticate with social networks